stk2k/grasshopper/README.md

 ## Description

-Grasshopper is a yet another HTTP Client that makes it easy to send HTTP requests.
+Grasshopper is a yet another cURL PHP library wchich makes you easy to send HTTP request.
+This library can process multiple requests at once.

+## Feature

+- supports process multiple requests in one call
+- easy to use: simple interface
+- variety of error handling: both supported procedural or callback

 ## Demo